 Where can you find einkorn flour?

-I usually purchase wheat berries in bulk here.
-You can also find pre-ground flour at more natural food stores like Whole Foods, or on Amazon.
+I usually purchase wheat berries in bulk from Mockmill.
+Click the link here and then the link on my Mockmill page to get a coupon..
+You can also find pre-ground flour at natural food stores like Whole Foods, or on Amazon.
 Jovial is my preferred brand of pre-ground flour.

 Tools you may need: